Living Environment

 Raised zebra crossings act as a hump to slow down vehicles.
 The added elevation also makes crossing pedestrians more visible to motorists

-With our Friendly Streets initiative, we are also doing more to further enhance safety and convenience for residents, especially seniors, to move around their neighbourhoods, and encourage more active lifestyles.
+With the Friendly Streets initiative, MOT is doing more to further enhance safety and convenience for residents, especially seniors, to move around their neighbourhoods, and encourage more active lifestyles.

-Building on this momentum, we are expanding the Friendly Streets initiative to cover more towns so that it would benefit more residents including seniors in the years ahead.
-We will take into account learning points from the pilot locations, and continue to work closely with the local communities to implement Friendly Streets in other towns.
+Building on the positive feedback from our pilot sites, we are expanding the Friendly Streets initiative to all towns by 2030.
+We have completed engagements and are progressively starting infrastructure works for the 10 Friendly Streets announced in 2024 .
+We will take into account learning points from the pilot locations, and continue to work closely with the local communities as we implement Friendly Streets in more towns.